Building a Scalable Design System

 Accessibility from day one

 I started with WCAG 2.1 AA guidelines, organizing findings by category: components, color, typography.
 While some principles naturally overlapped, this process clarified not just what our UI should look like, but why certain elements needed to behave in specific ways.
+The first priorities became clear:

 Proper color contrast across all elements